 Poor response: Many low-cost electronic drums lack the necessary feeling and reaction.
 As a result, performing on them will not feel authentic, and you will miss out on the dynamics and feel of an acoustic set.

-Not entirely quiet: The drums aren’t totally silent.
+Not entirely quiet: The drums aren’t silent.
 Even if you play them in a flat, striking the pads can make some noise that your neighbor can hear.

 Bad habits: When drumming on an electronic set, drummers may have bad habits.